Effect Samples

 Fountain

 The deterministic fountain animation requires constructing a custom path using a quadratic Bézier curve.
-The process starts by defining a random horizontal displacement (randomWidth
+The process starts by defining a random horizontal displacement (randomWidth) and a vertical distance (distance).

 The randomness in width and distance adds variability, making the fountain look more natural by altering the particles' paths dynamically.